Armitage64/ultimate_64_jukebox/README.md

 ### To Use
 - Download and unzip HVSC
 - Create a playlist.txt file containing the full path of the SIDs you want to play
-- Edit the configuration in the script
+- Edit the configuration at the top of the jukebox.py script
+- Install requests module with `python3.8 -m pip install requests`
 - Have fun!

 ### Resources